Pegahka/SearchLight_fMRI/README.md

 # **How to: Searchlight classification with PYMVPA_extension.py**

-This code allows you to perform a searchlight analysis, the details of the searchlight algorithm are detailed on http://www.pymvpa.org/.
+This code allows you to perform a searchlight analysis, the details of the searchlight algorithm can be found on http://www.pymvpa.org/.

-For a better understanding of relevant searchlight parameters, here two reading recommendations:

--
--